MaestSi/CharONT2/README.md

 # CharONT2
-A NextFlow ONT-based pipeline for characterizing long genomic regions

-# pycoMethFlow
-**pycoMethFlow** is a [Nextflow](https://www.nextflow.io) pipeline for running [minimap2](https://github.com/lh3/minimap2) + [nanopolish](https://github.com/jts/nanopolish) call-methylation + [pycoMeth](https://github.com/snajder-r/pycoMeth) on multiple samples and across multiple infrastructures in a streamlined, portable and reproducible manner.
+**CharONT2** is a [Nextflow](https://www.nextflow.io) pipeline for characterizing long genomic regions starting from ONT data on multiple samples and across multiple infrastructures in a streamlined, portable and reproducible manner.
+It is the successor of [CharONT](https://github.com/MaestSi/CharONT).

 ## Getting started